Latest News and Blogs

 Blue John

-So this week I thought I would tell you about Blue John or as it is sometimes referred to “Derbyshire Spar”.
-It is just found in two caverns Blue John Cavern and Treak Cliff Cavern both in Castleton in Derbyshire.
+So this week I thought I would tell you a little about Blue John or as it is sometimes referred to “Derbyshire Spar”.
+It is just found in two caverns, the Blue John Cavern and Treak Cliff Cavern, both in Castleton in Derbyshire.
 It is a type of banded fluorite and forms in the veins and cavities of limestone.
-Its name is thought to have derived from the French blue- Jaune meaning blue-yellow.
-Another theory is that the name “Blue John” was termed by 18th century miners to separate the blue/purple stone from zinc sulphites known as “Black Jack”.
+Its name is thought to have derived from the French blue-jaune meaning blue-yellow.
+Another theory is that the name “Blue John” was termed by 18th Century miners to separate the blue/purple stone from zinc sulphites known as “Black Jack”.
 The beautiful colours are deep purple, royal blue, yellow and creamy white.

 The caverns deposits are thought to be about 250 million years old and are still mined in small amounts today.
 There are eight working seams at Blue John Cavern which are known Twelve Vein, Old Dining Room, New Dining Room, Five Vein, Organ Room, New Cavern and Landscape.
 The miners who work the remaining seams are also tour guides for underground public tours.
 Something I must do this summer!